Monkeypox on Cape Cod: Resources for Residents, Visitors, Businesses, and Practitioners

-Monkeypox virus, which was recently renamed by the World Health Organization (WHO) as MPV, was discovered in 1958 among a colony of monkeys kept for research in Africa, is part of the same family of viruses as smallpox.
+Monkeypox virus was discovered in 1958 among a colony of monkeys kept for research in Africa, is part of the same family of viruses as smallpox.
 Symptoms of the virus are similar to those of smallpox, but milder.
-MPV is rarely fatal.
-Recently, the Centers for Disease Control and Prevention (CDC) has been tracking several cases of MPV around the world, due to an increase of cases in countries (including the United States) that don’t usually report it.
+Monkeypox is rarely fatal.
+Recently, the Centers for Disease Control and Prevention (CDC) has been tracking several cases of monkeypox around the world, due to an increase of cases in countries (including the United States) that don’t usually report it.

-MPV is considered rare and does not spread easily between people without close contact.
-The threat of MPV to the general U.S. population remains LOW.
+Monkeypox is considered rare and does not spread easily between people without close contact.
+The threat of monkeypox to the general U.S. population remains LOW.
 Nonetheless, it’s important for the public to be aware of symptoms and transmission, and remain vigilant in order to prevent further spread of the virus.

 IMPORTANT PUBLIC HEALTH INFORMATION!

-Health agents are working with licensed businesses in their jurisdictions whose staff and/or guests could be exposed to MPV; sharing signs and symptoms, and recommending cleaning protocols that can help to prevent the spread of MPV.
+Health agents are working with licensed businesses in their jurisdictions whose staff and/or guests could be exposed to monkeypox; sharing signs and symptoms, and recommending cleaning protocols that can help to prevent the spread of monkeypox.
 Barnstable County provides additional support in the form of communication resources and public health nursing consultation when needed, helping to keep the public abreast of risk factors and mitigation measures.

 - Direct contact (touch, intimacy, sexual contact) with body fluids or fluid from pox vesicles.

 - Indirect contact with fomites (items that have been contaminated with the virus such as clothing, bedding, or towels).

 - Spread of large respiratory droplets following prolonged face-to-face contact.

 - Walking by an infected person in the grocery store.